lytmercy/asd_challenge/README.md

 **_Project have that files_**:
 - **dataset_analysis.ipynb** -- containing exploring of data from Challenge.
-- **globals.py** -- for storing global variables for project.
+- **cfg/config.yaml** -- for storing config variables for model.
-- **main.py** -- it's core code file with calling all function and classes for preprocessing data, building, training and using model.
+- **model_debugger.py** -- it's core code file with calling all function and classes for preprocessing data, building, training and using model.
-- **model_build.py** -- file with function for building model.
+- **model_builder.py** -- file with function for building model.
-- **model_training.py** -- file with function for training model and class for creating new metric for scoring model.
+- **training_process.py** -- file with function for training model and class for creating new metric for scoring model.
-- **model_inference.py** -- file with function for testing model.
+- **inference_process.py** -- file with function for testing model.
-- **preprocessing_data.py** -- file with class for building batch with images and masks.
+- **data_handler.py** -- file with class for building batch with images and masks.
 - **requirements.txt** -- file which store name all libraries that require for this project.

 ---